ibr-ds/EActors/README.md

 ### Messaging

-    Nodes: memory chunks with a header and a payload.
+* Nodes: memory chunks with a header and a payload.
 Nodes are allocated by the framework.
-    Queues: double-linked lists on top of the Hardware-Lock Elision
+* Queues: double-linked lists on top of the Hardware-Lock Elision
-    API: (Push/pop)-(back/front)
+* API: (Push/pop)-(back/front)
-    MBOXes: API-based FIFOs for messaging
+* MBOXes: API-based FIFOs for messaging
-    POOLs: API-based LIFOs for empty messages
+* POOLs: API-based LIFOs for empty messages
-    Connectors: High-level communication interfaces which hide the implementation of difference between cross/within encrypted/non-encrypted communications.
+* Connectors: High-level communication interfaces which hide the implementation of difference between cross/within encrypted/non-encrypted communications.
 For enclaved actors only (fixable)
-    Cargos: compound objects produced by connectors.
+* Cargos: compound objects produced by connectors.
 Used in 1-1 messaging.

 ### Encrypted cargos and connectors

 The framework supports three encryption scheme for messages (GCM, CTR and MEMCPY) and two key-exchange procedures (SEAL and LARSA).

 #### GCM
 Full-fledged AES Galois/Counter Mode.
 Both sides increment IV on each package.

 #### CTR
 AES Counter Mode.
 Counters are random but fixed.
 Used as deterministic encryption in the deprecated POS.
 Can be used in messaging on your own security risks.
 Approximately 30% faster compared to GCM.

 #### MEMCPY
 For testing purposes only. memcpy instead of encryption

 #### SEAL
-    Both sides use sealing for data exchange.
+Both sides use SEALing for data exchange.
 Should be considered as vulnerable scheme, because an intruder can unseal all messages (and get an access to all encryption keys) is they gets full access to an enclave.

 #### LARSA
-    Local attestation with RSA.
+Local Attestation with RSA.
 Combines two procedures: Local attestation is used to attest the slave enclave and send RSA key.
 Then this key is used to transfer encryption context for the future encryption of the traffic (GCM for example).
 The most secure approach.

 ### Networking

 The framework uses system actors for networking. systhreads_factory.cxx contains the FACTORY actor which spawns network actors via requests.
 Network actors use mboxes for communications and can transparently stitch mboxes over a network.

 ### Storage

 The POS is deprecated and will be redeveloped.

 ### Examples